Red Monkey (band): History

-Red Monkey’s first release was the "Do What You Feel" EP on Slampt, followed by "The Time Is Right" EP on US label Troubleman Unlimited and then their debut album Make The Moment.
-Allmusic praised the album for its "melodic appeal" and the band’s "ability to make entirely political lyrics work in a personal, intelligent manner", while the group’s sound was compared to Gang of Four.
+Red Monkey’s first release was an EP titled Do What You Feel on Slampt, followed by The Time Is Right on American label Troubleman Unlimited.
+In 1998, the band released their debut studio album Make The Moment.
+Following its release, Allmusic praised the album for its "melodic appeal" and the band’s "ability to make entirely political lyrics work in a personal, intelligent manner", while the group’s sound was compared to that of English post-punk band Gang of Four.

-In 1998, the band toured the US to support the stateside release of the album, and a third single followed on Kill Rock Stars records, including two tracks performed on the band’s Peel Session earlier the same year.
-Tours of Ireland and Europe followed before the band recorded their second album Difficult Is Easy, released in 1999.
-The record received more mixed reviews than the first; it was praised by the NME but Popmatters criticised the album for failing to capture the live energy of the band, albeit while making favourable comparisons to both Minutemen and Fugazi, the latter of whom Red Monkey supported on their American tours.
+In 1998, the band toured the US to support the stateside release of Make The Moment, and a third single followed on Kill Rock Stars, including two tracks performed on the band’s Peel Session earlier the same year.
+Tours of Ireland and Europe followed before the band recorded their second full-length album, Difficult Is Easy, released in 1999.
+The record received more mixed reviews than the first; being praised by the NME but criticised by Popmatters for failing to capture the live energy of the band, albeit while making favourable comparisons to both Minutemen and Fugazi, the latter of whom Red Monkey supported on their American tours.